SowmyaT-157/to-do-list/README.md

 - It has a user can add new Task to the Todo list1
 - Tasks are added using the addTask(description: string) function and marked complete using markTaskAsDone(id: number)
 - If we give a parameter which Id work dodn that will be show true.
 - It show a pending list of task, task.user can easily findout which tasks are not yet completed.
+- Deleting an existing task by valid ID
+- Attempting to delete a task by invalid ID should return false.
 ##  Tech Stack

 - Node Js